Motion to Dismiss

 Insufficient Evidence

-Insufficient EvidenceDouble JeopardyStatute of LimitationsLack of Jurisdiction
+Insufficient EvidenceDouble JeopardyLack of Jurisdiction

-Lack of JurisdictionProsecutorial MisconductInsufficient Evidence
+Lack of JurisdictionProsecutorial MisconductStatute of LimitationsInsufficient Evidence

 The defense may argue that there is insufficient evidence to support the charges, and therefore, the case should be dismissed.
 This could include situations where the evidence presented by the prosecution is not legally or factually strong enough to proceed.